-- examine the immediate welfare and protection needs of a person who has made a disclosure, and seek to foster a supportive work environment; - advise the discloser of the legislative and administrative protections available to him or her; - listen and respond to any concerns of harassment, intimidation, victimisation or other detrimental action which may be occurring in reprisal for making the disclosure; and - so far as is practicable, protect the identity of the discloser in the course of carrying out these responsibilities.
+- examine the immediate welfare and protection needs of a person who has made a disclosure, and seek to foster a supportive work environment; - advise the discloser of the legislative and administrative protections available to him or her2; - listen and respond to any concerns of harassment, intimidation, victimisation or other detrimental action which may be occurring in reprisal for making the disclosure; and - so far as is practicable, protect the identity of the discloser in the course of carrying out these responsibilities.

-A welfare manager may be a person from within the public body or a consultant engaged for that purpose.
+A welfare manager may be a person from within the public body employed by CoL or a consultant engaged for that purpose.
+They must not be responsible for assessing or investigating the disclosure.